pbandi2020/Election_Analysis/README.md

 This project is focused in elections data analysis.
 The key metric analysed across multiple dimensions is the vote count.
 Let's take a look at the diffrent view point of elections data and how a winner is identifies based on popular votes registered by citizens across county for a particular state.
 There are certain assumations with the data analysis which we will discuss in our summary sections for the project.

 ### Purpose & Scope of this Effort
-* Fact 1 - To provide a summary of total votes registered across all counties and candidates.
+- Fact 1 - To provide a summary of total votes registered across all counties and candidates.
-* Fact 2 - To provide a summary of total popular votes registered by county
+- Fact 2 - To provide a summary of total popular votes registered by county
-* Fact 3 - To provide a summary of tatal popular votes registered by candidate
+- Fact 3 - To provide a summary of tatal popular votes registered by candidate
-* Fact 4 - Based on populat votes received to identify the winner
+- Fact 4 - Based on populat votes received to identify the winner 1 By Candiate
-##By Candiate
-##By County
+2 By County

 # Results
-### Performance Analysis based on programming logic implemented
+### Election Analysis Report
-* The below table provided a comparison report and diffrence in logical flow in the code.
-As much as we need to provide data accuracy, performance is also equally important.
-For diffrence in code logic, refer to the subroutine in the macro file.
-The table below lists each subroutine name.
-Every subroutine returns the same result set. the only diffrence is the runtime.
-Screen shots for each of the analysis is saved to resources folder and the file name should match the subroutine name.
+* Our challenge 3 analysis focused on a single dimension analysis.
+As per out output her is what is infered from from output.
+* Turnaround of votes or the county that received the most popular votes is **"Denver"** county.
+Over **"82%"** of votes vered recorded in this county and as per out analysis the winner of the election is **"Diana DeGette"** who received **"272,892"** votes of the total **"306,055"** of total votes registered across all counties.

 <!--![RunTime Comparison Report](/Resources/RuntimeComparisonTable.png) -->